Alec Reed: The Big Give

-Founded in 2007, TheBigGive.org.uk is a non-profit, charitable website which enables donors to find and support charity projects in their field of interest.
-Reed has referred to it as “…a Wikipedia for big givers" and "his biggest success".
-The Big Give has raised over £346 million for UK-registered charities and aims to raise £1bn by 2030.
-It has supported 15,000 ongoing charity projects via 600,000 donors.
+Founded in 2007, The Big Give is a non-profit, charitable website which enables donors to find and support charity projects in their field of interest.
+Reed referred to it as “…a Wikipedia for big givers" and his "biggest success".
+The Big Give has raised over £427 million for UK-registered charities and aims to raise £1bn by 2030.
+It has supported 15,000 ongoing charity projects via more than 600,000 donors.
 It hosts £1.3bn worth of projects in need of funding.
+In forming The Big Give, Reed created an advisory Board of Philanthropists including Lord Bell, Lord Gavron CBE, Lord Haskins, Sir Adrian Cadbury, Sir Charles Dunstone, Baroness Lane-Fox of Soho, Jon Snow and Michael Spencer.

 The Big Give inverts the traditional model of charity funding in which donors are contacted by charities, to a model in which donors effectively "compare and shop" for charity projects, and then have their donations matched by other donors.
 Reed founded the site in response to receiving an unmanageable number of appeals from charities seeking donations from high-profile philanthropists.
-The project was designed to encourage wealthy philanthropists potentially seeking to make donations between £100,000 and £10m.
+The project was designed to encourage wealthy philanthropists seeking to make donations between £100,000 and £10m.
 Having attracted few donors at that level, Reed switched to a match funding model, in which he put up £1m and requested other donors to match him; reportedly the site’s users matched Reed’s £1m within 45 minutes of it going live.
-The site now makes use of "challenge matching", in which donors effectively compete to be the first to kickstart a given charity project.
+The site now makes use of "challenge matching", in which donors compete to be the first to kickstart a given charity project.

-In addition to projects uploaded by charities, the site also runs emergency appeals (such as for victims of the 2014 Philippines hurricane and the 2013 Syrian refugee crisis, and an annual Christmas Challenge), in which Reed’s funds (and those of external foundations) are joined with pledges from charities' own major donors, in order to double online donations made by the public.
-The 2024 Christmas Challenge raised £44.7 million for 1250 charities.
+In addition to projects uploaded by charities, the site also runs emergency appeals—such as those responding to natural disasters like the 2014 Philippines hurricane, humanitarian crises such as the 2013 Syrian refugee crisis, and domestic emergencies including the 2017 Grenfell Tower fire.
+Separately, it operates the annual Christmas Challenge, in which Reed’s funds, together with those of external foundations, are combined with pledges from charities’ major donors to double public online donations.
+The 2025 Christmas Challenge raised £57.4 million for over 1500 charities.

 The Big Give also helps charities to find trustees and runs educational programmes in schools in order to raise children’s awareness of philanthropic giving.

-In forming The Big Give, Reed created an advisory Board of Philanthropists including Lord Bell, Lord Gavron CBE, Lord Haskins, Sir Adrian Cadbury, Sir Charles Dunstone, Baroness Lane-Fox of Soho, Jon Snow and Michael Spencer.

 The Sir Alec Reed Prize

 The £1 million Sir Alec Reed Prize was established by the Reed Foundation to celebrate Reed’s 90th birthday and the 65th anniversary of the Reed Group.
-Designed to fund help young people with poor mental health into employment, the inaugural prize was awarded to UK Youth in 2024.
+Designed to help fund young people with poor mental health into employment, the inaugural prize was awarded to UK Youth in 2024.
 As part of the same initiative, the Foundation also launched a year-long campaign in which it donated £10,000 each week to charities nominated by Reed employees.
 The campaign raised £520,000 for 52 charities, including Brixton Soup Kitchen and the Royal British Legion.